Heating and Hot Water SolutionsAERCO International, Inc. 100 Oritani Drive Blauvelt, NY 10913

 For 40 years, a Northeast Ohio dialysis center, an independent non-profit healthcare organization, has been providing outstanding patient-focused treatment, education, support, and training.
 The center became the largest dialysis treatment organization in the region, in part, because of its commitment to provide unparalleled levels of care and assuring that every detail of a patient’s treatment is administered with skill and compassion.
 This pledge begins the moment a patient enters the front door.
 While the treatments for each patient vary, the temperature of each incare center needs to remain stable.
 Administrators were adamant that every facility have a reliable heating system to establish a warm and relaxing experience for patients while they undergo care.

-When it was discovered that the original boiler systems at two of its facilities were beginning to fail, Comfort Systems developed a solution featuring AERCO Modulex and AM Series boilers that provided high efficiency and reliability for a very healthy Return on Investment (ROI).
+When it was discovered that the original boiler systems at two of its facilities were beginning to fail, AERCO developed a solution featuring their Modulex and AM Series boilers that provided high efficiency and reliability for a very healthy Return on Investment (ROI).

 “Having a boiler unit that ensured a high level of comfort could be maintained was a key factor through our decision process,” the facilities manager for the dialysis center said.
 “Additionally, we sought a solution that was easy to maintain, had greater efficiency, and could fit in a very small, confined space.
 We knew AERCO could provide the peace of mind necessary.”